 Kristen Breault-Bolio, MS, LCMHC, LADC | Director of Riverstone Counseling

 Pronouns: She/her.
 I believe that at the foundation of change exists self-compassion and self-acceptance.
 From this foundation we allow ourselves to accept who we are at the present moment as well as acknowledge areas we need to change.
 My hope is that through our work together we will create an open and safe space that will allow you to cultivate self-acceptance, reduce your suffering and enable you to make the changes you want in your life.
-My framework stems from a client-centered lens, while utilizing evidence based practices including motivational interviewing, cognitive behavioral therapy, EMDR, and mindfulness based cognitive therapy.
-I specialize in working with adolescents, young adults and families in a variety of issues including: trauma and PTSD, depression, anxiety, and substance use.
+My framework stems from a client-centered lens while utilizing evidence-based practices including motivational interviewing, cognitive behavioral therapy, EMDR, and mindfulness-based cognitive therapy.
+I specialize in working with adolescents, young adults, and families on a variety of issues including trauma and PTSD, depression, anxiety, and substance use.
 With Riverstone Counseling since 2012, I received my master’s degree in Clinical Mental Health Counseling from the University of Vermont.
 I am a dually licensed clinical mental health counselor and substance use counselor.

 Neera B.K., MA, LCMHC | Counselor